Todd-Estes/bot_saves_princess_challenges/README.md

 Within the repo, each code challege has its own class file which contains the methods needed to solve it, along with associated test files that test command line output.
 There is no actual input logic (i.e. _gets_ method) in any of the class methods.
 _________________________________________________________________________________________________________________________________
 **Bot Saves Princess 1** <br />
-This challenge could have been set with just two moves, as the test case always uses a 3x3 grid and we know the bot is at its middle, with the princess at one of its four corners.
-However, in the instructions it is explicitly stated that N, the grid size, could be anywhere between 3 and 99 (3 <= N < 100), aside from N also having to be an odd number.

-For the sake of the HackerRank challenge code, I left out checking N for size and oddness, but those validations are included in the repo class files.

 The changes that I made to the original Bot Saves Princess 1 challenge basically remove the BotSavesPrincess class and treat the displayPathtoPrincess method just as a "runner" file.
-I felt that by creating separate Bot and Princess classes I gave more modularity for future additions to the code.
-One could instantiate multiple princesses, and multiple bots could also be created in the future using its own _find_princess_position_-like method, without the row and column of the bot being given.
+I felt that by creating separate Bot and Princess classes I gave more modularity to the code that would make future additions to it easier.
+One could instantiate multiple princesses with minimal additional methods or logic, and multiple bots could also be created in the future using its own _find_princess_position_-like method, without the row and column of the bot being given.

 The Navigator class handles the logic which provides the directional-based output solutions for the challenges.
 I feel like the methods are built and abstracted ideally for future iterative improvements.
 I do feel like the _next_move_ and _direction_ methods logic is similar enough to where they could be used as one method solved different types of problems, but I didn't quite have the time to figure out how to do it.
 ```